What Can Victims Do During A Breach Of Personal Protection Order?

 • Offer support to family members to ensure their safety and security.

-The counselling sessions are usually designed to help families understand the impacts of violence, safety plan, and develop interpersonal skills to keep them safe.
+The counselling sessions are usually designed to help families understand the impacts of violence, plan for safety, and develop interpersonal skills to keep them safe.
 Each family will have different counselling needs.
 The counsellor will assess each case and provide the necessary community resources.

 What You Can Do While Waiting For The Magistrate’s Outcome